jjhelmus/nmrglue/doc/source/tutorial.rst

 An example of processing a 3D NMRPipe file using a ``iter3D`` object can be found in :ref:`process_pipe_3d`.

-Additonal examples showing how to use nmrglue to process NMR data can be found in the :ref:`processing_examples`.
+Additional examples showing how to use nmrglue to process NMR data can be found in the :ref:`processing_examples`.